michaeldunneMD17/Assignment-20---Tableau---Citi-Bike-Analytics/README.md

 <img width="540" alt="Peak Summer Hours" src="https://user-images.githubusercontent.com/96853408/177034332-80dd8534-404b-45ef-99b1-e6d2341ac497.PNG">

 * What are the peak hours in which bikes are used during winter months?
-   -Much like the Summer months, the peak hours were between 7am to 9am, and 5pm to 7pm.
+   - Much like the Summer months, the peak hours were between 7am to 9am, and 5pm to 7pm.
    - Once again 8am was the busiest hour recording 5,130 average total trips

 <img width="635" alt="Peak Winter Hours" src="https://user-images.githubusercontent.com/96853408/177034409-3dfc786d-b467-4e40-87af-9238b9189f17.PNG">

 * Based on your dataset - what are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesise these are the top locations?)
+   - The data of bike stations in the city (New York for starting a journey the above locations are top 10 because they are near major transportation hubs (MTA              stations), and also near bike routes (i.e. Central Park, Westside Highway) which are popular amongst riders

 <img width="387" alt="Top Ten Starting Stations" src="https://user-images.githubusercontent.com/96853408/177035345-8907cb0e-a2b1-4d78-9ef5-d9092bf07cc4.PNG">